vandycknick/webtty/README.md

 ```sh
 ./setup.ps1
 ```
-> This command/script needs to be ran after any changes to the json schema messages.
+> This command/script needs to run after any change to the schema.

 ### Dev
 You should be able to open the project in your favourite editor and use any integrated build flows from within the editor (eg Visual Studio, VS for Mac, Rider, ...)

-If you are a cli person the following commands will come in handy.
-These commands are unix only, on windows you should be able to just use the dotnet cli tool.
+If you prefer using the CLI then the following commands will come in handy.
+These commands are Unix only, on windows you should be able to just use the dotnet cli tool.
 The `Makefile` in essence is just a wrapper around the `dotnet` cli to save you some keystrokes.

 #### Start server and watch for changes
 ```sh